Ancient Indigenous traditions: a living cultural heritage

 In this article, we will explore the main Indigenous traditions, their meaning, and their impact today.

-1. Spiritual ceremonies and sacred rituals
+1. Spiritual Ceremonies and Sacred Rituals

-1.2 The Dance of the Sun
+1.2 The Sun Dance

 1.3 The Calumet Ceremony

-2. Cultural and artistic practices
+2. Cultural and Artistic Practices

-2.1 Traditional crafts
+2.1 Traditional Crafts

 Indigenous peoples have developed unique art forms, including:

-- Beaded embroidery (particularly among the Métis)
+- Beadwork (especially among the Métis)

 - Wood and stone carving (among the Inuit)